cedricss/server-monitor/DropboxDatabase.md

 ## Introduction: Databases in Opa ##

+Let's explain our demo app.
-Here is a type `job` (extracted from the [demo](http://server-monitor.herokuapp.com) above), defined with an url to monitor and an execution frequency:
+The central notion of the app is the `job` (extracted from the [demo](http://server-monitor.herokuapp.com) above), defined with an url to monitor and an execution frequency:

     type job = { string url, int freq }